 BookFest 2023

-the book(s) titled The 1864 Diary of Mrs. Sarah Jane Rousseau.
+Janelle Molony is a winner of a 3rd Place Award at The BookFest Awards Fall 2023 for the book(s) titled The 1864 Diary of Mrs. Sarah Jane Rousseau.
 The book is honored in the History category.
 The BookFest honors authors who create outstanding works of fiction and nonfiction.
 The BookFest’s mission is rooted in the belief that literature has transformative power and, in a desire to support and celebrate those who create it.

 Desireé Duffy, Founder of The BookFest, says, “I am delighted to announce Janelle Molony as a winner of The BookFest Awards.
 This year’s competition was exceptional, and Molony should be very proud of this outstanding accomplishment.”